 In 2018, the Group entered into a securitization agreement to sell without recourse certain portfolios of trade receivables to an external financial institution.
 By doing so, the Group is able to receive cash flows from selected debtors sooner than would normally be the case.
 Fertiglobe derecognizes the trade receivables, since substantially all risks and rewards of ownership are transferred.
-In addition, the Group has pass through arrangement with financial institution whereby all the amounts collected from customers are repaid to financial institution without material delay.
+In addition, the Group has pass through arrangement with financial institution whereby all the amounts collected from customers are repaid to financial institution without material delau.

-For the year ended 31 December 2023, an amount of USD 413.5 million (2022: USD 414.2 million) of trade receivables were transferred under the securitization agreement.
-Furthermore, the total amount charged by securitization company amounted to USD 3.6 million during the year (2022: USD 1.8 million).
-The portfolio of trade receivable which is held for collect and sale at reporting date amounted to USD 36.7 million (2022: USD 67.3 million).
+For the year ended 31 December 2024, an amount of USD 293.1 million (2023: USD 413.5 million) of trade receivables were transferred under the securitization agreement.
+Furthermore, the total amount charged by securitization company amounted to USD 3.0 million during the year (2023: USD 3.6 million).
+The portfolio of trade receivable which is held for collect and sale at reporting date amounted to USD 16.2 million (2023: USD 36.7 million).
 These receivables are measured using level 3 inputs based on the expected invoice value.

-Provisionally priced receivables which are accounted for at FVTPL as at 31 December 2023 were USD 41.1 million (2022: nil).
+Provisionally priced receivables which are accounted for at FVTPL as at 31 December 2024 were USD 22.5 million (2023: 41.1 million).
 These receivables are measured using level 3 input based on the expected invoice value.

-The other tax receivable contains an amount of EGP 450 million (USD 14.6 million) (2022: EGP 900 million (USD 36.4 million)) relating to a payment made to the Egyptian Tax Authorities as part of the tax claim which will be refunded upon settlement of the tax claim (refer to note 26 "OCI S.A.E. tax dispute").
+The other tax receivable contains an amount of EGP 450 million (USD 8.9 million) (2023: EGP 450 million (USD 14.6 million)) relating to a payment made to the Egyptian Tax Authorities as part of the tax claim which will be refunded upon settlement of the tax claim (refer to note 26 "OCI S.A.E. tax dispute").